Toronto Police Service: Parking enforcement

 Parking enforcement on all roads and public property is the responsibility of the Toronto Police and works with Toronto Parking Authority.
-Parking enforcement officers are provincial offenses officers able to issue parking tickets under part II of the Provincial Offences Act.
+Parking enforcement officers are provincial offense officers able to issue parking tickets under Part II of the Provincial Offences Act.
 They do not carry any use-of-force items and are unarmed, but are issued Kevlar vests for safety.
 They are peace officers under section 15 of the Police Services Act to enforce municipal by-laws.

 Their uniform consists of a blue shirt, black cargo pants with blue stripes, a black vest, and a cap with blue stripes.
 Boots are similar to front-line police officers.
-In winter months, parking enforcement officers have a blue jacket with reflective trim.
-Patches on the jackets and shirts are similar to those of the Toronto Police Service but with a white background and the blue wording "parking enforcement".
+In the winter months, parking enforcement officers have a blue jacket with reflective trim.
+Patches on the jackets and shirts are similar to those of the Toronto Police Service, but with a white background and the blue wording "parking enforcement".

-Their vehicles have the same paint scheme as the older Toronto Police Service squad cars, but they are labeled with '"parking enforcement" and fleet numbers "PKE" (east) or "PKW" (west).
+Their vehicles have the same paint scheme as the older Toronto Police Service squad cars, but they are labeled with "parking enforcement" and fleet numbers "PKE" (east) or "PKW" (west).